ngdonna2020/glu/README.md

 <img width="1000" alt="image" src="https://github.com/user-attachments/assets/74769d83-1684-4141-bbf0-5873d68866b4">
+Table 1: Heldout-set log-perplexity for Transformer models on the segment-filling task from [Raffel et al., 2019].
+All models are matched for parameters and computation.

 However, the author does not provide a detailed explanation for why these variants outperform the others, humorously attributing their success to "divine benevolence."